New Mexico

 New Mexico’s cryptid lore reflects the state’s unique blend of Indigenous traditions, Spanish colonial legends, and frontier myths.
 From the mesas to the shifting waters of the Rio Grande, the landscape has inspired stories of monstrous creatures and restless spirits for centuries.

-Legends range from prehistoric survival tales like the Teratorns and the Abiquiu Lake Monster to ghostly figures such as La Llorona and El Cadejo.
+Legends range from prehistoric survival tales like the Teratorns to ghostly figures such as La Llorona.
 In the 1990s, reports of the Chupacabra showed how New Mexico continues to absorb modern legends.
 With its deserts, canyons, and rivers, the state remains one of the most vivid landscapes of American folklore.

 La Llorona (Rio Grande)